CEO | Founder

 Scott Watters is a respected leader with over 30 years experience in organisational and individual development, teaching, coaching and executive team performance.

 His diverse range of experiences encompasses leading a number of elite sports teams at both state and national level.
-These including the WAFL state team and WAFL club Subiaco, and AFL clubs Collingwood and St Kilda.

 In 132 years of the WAFL, no other coach has achieved a higher winning percentage.
 This included three consecutive Grand Finals and two Premierships between 2007-2009.
 Scott was an elite athlete himself, playing 10 years of AFL football.